AyozeJesus/template-node/README.md

-# MeeMee API
+# Template API

-## Description

-The MeeMee API serves as the backend for an application for a meetup organizing platform called MeeMee.
-The API also integrates with a MySQL database to store and retrieve data related to events.

 ## Database Configuration

-The MeeMee API uses MySQL as a database to store information about events and users.
+The API uses MySQL as a database to store information about events and users.
 Ensure you follow these steps to set up the database correctly:

 1. Install MySQL: If you don't have MySQL installed, you can download it from [@the official website](https://www.mysql.com/downloads/).